jangroth/aws-certification-notes/solutions-architect-professional.md

 * HTTP endpoint: non encrypted
 * HTTPS endpoint: encryption in flight
   * Mandatory for SSE-C
-* Encryption in flight is also called SSL / TLS
+* Encryption in flight is also called SSL/TLS

 <a name="4_9_3"></a>
 ### [↖](#4_9)[↑](#4_9_2)[↓](#4_9_4) Events in S3 buckets